0cjs/sedoc/win/bitlocker.md

 ### Recovery Keys

-Changes to your system, particularly to drive from which you boot, may disable a PIN or passphrase and require the use of a recovery key.
+Changes to your system, particularly to the drive from which you boot, may disable a PIN or passphrase and require the use of a recovery key.
+(You can boot a drive with a trashed bootloader using a [Linux emergency boot][l-boot].)
 For example, on a TPM-enabled system with BitLocker activated, replacing the Windows boot sector with Grub (to dual-boot Windows/Linux) will invalidate your PIN.
 (My guess is that the TPM won't check a PIN unless it can confirm that the boot sector and/or other early boot material on the drive has not been changed.)

 The recovery key is now just a 40-digit number in ASCII format; the binary file version is no longer written or used.
 Windows writes the